Xiast-sw/Vocalize-AI/README.md

-# Vocalize AI: Speech Recognition and Classification with TensorFlow-Keras
+# Vocalize AI: Audio Recognition and Classification Project

-## Features
-- **Audio Classification**: Classifies audio files into specific categories.
-- **Customizable Model**: Adjust model architecture and hyperparameters for optimized results.

-## License
-This project is licensed under the MIT License.
+**Vocalize AI** is an audio recognition and classification application developed using TensorFlow and Keras.
+This project offers the ability to recognize voice commands, classify environmental sounds, and perform various audio analyses.
+The model, trained with the **UrbanSound8K** dataset, is designed to classify different sounds commonly heard in urban environments.